Operating-Systems-Group/Memory-Allocation-Application/README.md

 _____________________________________________________________________________________________________________
 Elizabeth Fassler:
+- Create project repository
-- Finished and updated memory.c file.
+- Finished and updated memory.c file, and tested application.
+- Created the command lines for the application.
 - Designed a working Makefile.
 _____________________________________________________________________________________________________________
 Khalid Fatani:
-- Created team project repository and readme file on Github.
+- Created readme file for application.
-- Wrote basic pseudocode.
+- Scheduled Zoom Meeting
-- Worked on memory.c file.
+- Wrote the starting and basic pseudocode for memory.c file.
 - Created video for programming assignment 3.
 _____________________________________________________________________________________________________________
 ### Meetings

+07/02/2024 Zoom Meeting at 6:30 PM
 _____________________________________________________________________________________________________________
 ### Run Commands in Terminal